MacLaurinGroup/mgapi/README.md

   }
 }
 ```

+The type of data depends on the response type; for text/* it will be a string, for JSON type of responses, it will be a structure you can navigate.

 There is a helper method, fail(), that lets you easily report an a test fail to the runner.